UK Self-Employed Tax Calculator

 How the Freelance Tax Calculator UK Works

 Our calculator takes the guesswork out of tax and National Insurance figures for self-employed income.
 Enter your net annual profits, and we’ll calculate how much income tax and national insurance are due.
 We’ll also show the annual and monthly figures so you can budget accordingly.
-And because we know that tax rates can change yearly, we’ll always use the most up-to-date rates.
+And because we know tax rates can change each year, we’ll always use the most up-to-date rates.

 The net annual profits of a business are the total annual income it earns throughout a year, less the cost of goods sold and less other business costs.